chris-clifton/130/lesson1/notes/5_symbol_to_proc.md

   1. Ruby checks whether the object after `&` is a `Proc`.
 If it is, it uses the object as-is.
 Otherwise, it tries to call `#to_proc` on the object, which should return a `Proc` object.
 An error will occur if this fails.
   2. If all is well, the & turns the `Proc` into a block
 - Ruby then tries to turn `:to_s` into a block

+# Symbol to Block
+A lone & applied to an object causes ruby to try to convert the object to a block.
+If that object is a proc, the conversion happens automagically, just as shown above.
+If the object is not a proc, then & attempts to call the #to_proc method on the object first.
+Used with symbols, e.g., &:to_s, Ruby creates a proc that calls the #to_s method on a passed object, and then converts that proc to a block.
+This is the "symbol to proc" operation (though perhaps it should be called "symbol to block").